SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 # Connecting my NAS.

 > NOTE: This section of my post is unique to my systems and can be safely ignored.
-If you have a NAS (network attached server) then you probably already have a plan for connecting it to your system(s).
+If you have a NAS (network attached server) then you probably already have a plan for connecting it/them to your system(s).

 * I power up my Workstation.